Neekolul

 Nicole Sanchez (born July 14, 1997), better known as Neekolul, is an American online streamer, YouTuber and internet personality.
 In March 2020, her popularity online rose when she uploaded a TikTok featuring her lip syncing to the song "Oki Doki Boomer" while wearing a Bernie 2020 crop top; this TikTok was a direct reference to the "OK boomer" Internet meme that was popularized in late 2019.
 From 2020 to 2023, she was signed as a content creator for the gaming organization 100 Thieves.

+Early life

+Sanchez is of primarily Indigenous American of Mexican descent.
+Her family immigrated to California from Mexico.
+She studied business and marketing at Southern Methodist University before moving to New York City.

 Online career

 Overview

 Sanchez is primarily a Twitch streamer and partner, having created her "neeko" Twitch account in October 2017.
 As she is bilingual, Neekolul streams in both English and Spanish.
 According to social media analytics firm Social Blade, her account has received over 278,000 followers and over 3.84 million views as of November 4, 2020.
 She decided to become a Twitch streamer in particular due to the convenience of the medium; unlike content creators on YouTube, Twitch streamers' content is unedited, allowing her to dedicate adequate time to her studies.
 She streamed Call of Duty early in her career, but eventually switched over to streaming Fortnite.